fibo/flow-view/gh-pages/index.md

 [![sample view][sample_view_svg]][online_example]

-The following animated gif represents a family free.
+The following animated gif represents a family tree.
+You can use autocompletion thanks to `nodeList` option parameter.

 ![The Simpsons][simpsons_gif]